toggledbits/DeusExMachina/README.md

 As of version 2.0 and on UI7, DeusExMachina can be enabled or disabled like a light switch in scenes, through the regular graphical interface (no Lua required).

-A Lua interface is also supported since version 1.1 for both UI5 and UI7, via a luup.call_action() call:
+A Lua interface is also supported since version 1.1 for both UI5 and UI7.
+All versions of support the SetEnabled action, although for DEMII versions 2.4 and higher, the use of SetTarget in the standard SwitchPower1 service is preferred.
+Examples (the "0|1" means use either 0 or 1 to disable or enable, respectively):

 ```
--- For the new Deus Ex Machina II plugin (v2.0 and higher), do this:
+-- Preferred for DEMII versions 2.4 and higher:
+luup.call_action("urn:upnp-org-serviceId:SwitchPower1", "SetTarget", { newTargetValue = "0|1" }, deviceID)

+-- Also works for all versions of DEMII:
 luup.call_action("urn:toggledbits-com:serviceId:DeusExMachinaII1", "SetEnabled", { NewEnabledValue = "0|1" }, deviceID)

 -- For the old Deus Ex Machina plugin (v1.1 and earlier) running on UI5 or UI7, do this:
 luup.call_action("urn:futzle-com:serviceId:DeusExMachina1", "SetEnabled", { NewEnabledValue = "0|1" }, deviceID)
 ```

-Of course, only one of either "0" or "1" should be specified.

-Note that when disabling Deus Ex Machina from a scene or the user interface, versions 1.1 and 2.0 operate differently.
+Note that when disabling Deus Ex Machina from a scene or the user interface, versions 1.1 and 2.x (DEMII) operate differently.
 Version 1.1 will simply stop cycling lights, leaving on any controlled lights it may have turned on.
-Version 2, however, will turn off all controlled lights _if it was in the cycling period (between sunset and lights out time) at the time it was disabled_.
+DEMII, however, will turn off all controlled lights _if it was in the cycling period (between sunset and lights out time) at the time it was disabled_.

-Version 2.0 also added the ability for a change of DeusExMachina's Enabled state to be used as trigger in scenes and other places where events can be watched (e.g. Program Logic plugins, etc.).
+DEMII version 2.0 also added the ability for a change of DeusExMachina's operating state to be used as trigger in scenes and other places where events can be watched (e.g. Program Logic plugins, etc.).
 This also works on UI7 only.

 #### Triggers ####